-We descend along the asphalted path as my heart reacts to Shizuko’s body heat, the skin of her hand in mine, her scent.
-We pass by the corrugated wall of the building on our left, and the small, menhir-like sculpture that stands on a tiny yard to our right, and we exit into the main street of our town.
-We turn right.
-We can barely fit in the old, cement sidewalk side by side, so I put my arm around Shizuko’s waist.
-She doesn’t say anything, just holds onto me tightly.
+We descend along the asphalted path.
+My heart is reacting to Shizuko’s body heat and her scent.
+We pass by the corrugated wall of the building on our left, as well as by the small, menhir-like sculpture that stands on a tiny yard to our right.
+When we exit into the main street of our town, we turn right.
+We can barely fit in the old cement sidewalk shoulder to shoulder, so I put my arm around Shizuko’s waist.
+She holds onto me tightly.

 “Are you cold, Shizuko?”
 I ask her.